Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: A modern duality

-Our duality inherits many useful properties of classical duality, including the complement slackness properties (Theorem \ref{mainthe2}), the strong and the weak duality properties (Theorem \ref{sumtwop1} and Corollary \ref{sumtwop21}) and the mpKKT conditions (Theorem \ref{interior2yy}), although some of them are different from the classical forms.
-In Theorem \ref{sumtwop1}, the first argument implies the fact that the dual programs (\ref{primaljihe2}) and (\ref{primaljihe3}) are bounded and strictly feasible.
-This fact is the same as the classical strong duality theorem.
-Since it depends on the perturbation parameters, our duality characterizes more features of a conic linear optimization problem.
-If you put two kinds of the primal-dual program pairs together, then these features, well connected by set-valued mappings, have a very intuitive geometric explanation, as described in the previous paragraph.
-In short, our duality embodies a dynamic process, whereas the classical duality is a static result.
+Our duality inherits many useful properties of classical duality, although some are different from classical forms.
+Because it depends on the perturbation parameters, duality presents more dynamic features of a CLO problem.
+If two pairs of almost primal-dual programs are put together, then these features, which are well connected by set-valued mappings, have a very intuitive geometric explanation.
+For example, refer to the remarks at the end of the previous subsection.
+In short, duality embodies a dynamic process, whereas classical duality is a static result.